 Licensed vocational nurses provide much-needed patient care under the supervision of a registered nurse or physician.
 The position is an entry-level into the profession of nursing.
 Primary duties include bedside care and patient support, but LVNs also assist registered nurses with the development, implementation, and evaluation of ongoing patient care plans, evaluate patient needs and supervise nurse aides at long-term care facilities.
 Although the LPN/LVN workforce accounted for almost 700,000 nursing jobs in 2014, the majority of them worked in skilled nursing facilities and home health care.
 Employment opportunities for LVNs in hospitals are on the decline, but the long-term care needs of the rising elderly population provide lots of new opportunities in nursing care facilities and home health care.

 Austin Community College

 The vocational nursing program at Austin Community College prepares graduates for entry-level practice under the direction of a registered nurse or physician.
 Comprising of 43 semester credit hours of nursing coursework, students complete the program in 3 semesters and earn a Certificate in Vocational Nursing, which makes them eligible to take the NCLEX-PN.
 The course curriculum structure gives students one commitment-free day per week from the academically challenging program.
+It covers a total of 1,408 contact hours.
+Course modules include Intro to Anatomy and Physiology, Gerontology, Foundations of Nursing, Nutrition, Growth and Development, Basic Nursing Skills, Medical Surgical Nursing, Mental Health and Mental Illness, Pharmacology for Health Professions, Maternal Neonatal Nursing, Pediatrics, and Leadership and Professional Development.
 The program is open for admissions in the fall and spring semesters.